nodatime/nodatime/www/unstable/userguide/localtime-patterns.md

 The following standard patterns are supported:

 - `t`: Short format pattern.
-  This is the short time pattern as defined by the culture's [`DateTimeFormatInfo.ShortTimePattern`](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.shorttimepattern.aspx)
+  This is the short time pattern as defined by the culture's [`DateTimeFormatInfo.ShortTimePattern`](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.shorttimepattern.aspx).
   For example, in the invariant culture this is "HH:mm".

 - `T`: Long format pattern.
-  This is the long time pattern as defined by the culture's [`DateTimeFormatInfo.LongTimePattern`](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.longtimepattern.aspx)
+  This is the long time pattern as defined by the culture's [`DateTimeFormatInfo.LongTimePattern`](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.longtimepattern.aspx).
   For example, in the invariant culture this is "HH:mm:ss".
+This is the default format pattern.

 - `r`: Round-trip pattern.
   This always uses a pattern of "HH:mm:ss.FFFFFFF", but with the culture-specific time separator.